telerik/kendo-ui-core/docs/AngularJS/introduction.md

 </script>
 ````

-### Widgets Placed in `window`
+### Widgets Placed in Window

 AngularJS will create a new scope for the content placed in a window.
 This is due to the dynamic scoping behavior of the framework.
 A widget placed in the window or popup will loose its connection to the parent scope and hence it will not handle any changes to the parent scope.

-#### Get AngularJS scope attached to the pop-up window
+#### Get AngularJS Scope Attached to Pop-Up Window

 The available workaround is to either access the widget directly, using its jQuery object, or to access the newly created child scope.
-Basically, you will need to find the window or popup element and get the scope from it:
+Basically, you will need to find the window or popup element and get the scope from it.

+###### Example

 ````html
 <div id="example" ng-app="KendoDemos">